Vansh0t/JustAuth/README.md

-        "TokenLifetime": 60,                                     --> token lifetime in minutes "UseRefreshToken": true,                                 --> enable refresh token functionality "RefreshTokenLifetime": 60000,                           --> refresh token lifetime in minutes "SendAsCookie" : true                                    --> should tokens be sent in secure cookies, if false jwt will be sent as part of json response
+        "TokenLifetime": 60,                                     --> token lifetime in minutes "UseRefreshToken": true,                                 --> enable refresh token functionality "RefreshTokenLifetime": 60000,                           --> refresh token lifetime in minutes "SendAsCookie" : true,                                   --> should tokens be sent in secure cookies, if false jwt will be sent as part of json response
+        "Claims": [
+            {
+                "Name": "MyPolicyName",            --> policy name to be used with [Authorize] "ModelProperty": "MyUserProperty", --> name of a property of your user model, its value is included into jwt tokens
+                "AccessValues": ["true", "True"]   --> valid values for policy }
+        ]
     }
 }
 ```